Top Social Media Platforms for Manufacturers

 However, not all social media platforms are created the same.
 Log onto Facebook and you might see a picture of what your aunt made for dinner; open Twitter and you will see the President singling out a member of congress for voting against his bill.

-The reason different platforms exist is because each one specializes in different types of content and different interactions.
-This is not a big deal for personal accounts, but for a company with resources on the line it is important to know which outlet has the best results.
+The reason different platforms exist is because each one specializes in different kinds of content and different interactions.
+This is not a big deal for personal accounts, but for a company with resources on the line, it is important to know which outlet has the best results.

 The possibility of wasting time and money on an ineffective social media channel scares away many manufacturers.
 As a result, they miss out on a potentially lucrative digital marketing strategy.